 For a description of our legal proceedings see Note I to our unaudited condensed consolidated financial statements included in this Quarterly Report and Item 3.
 Legal Proceedings of our Annual Report on Form 10-K for the year ended December 31, 2022 (filed with the SEC on March 30, 2023).
-During the three months ended March 31, 2023, no material events occurred with respect to our legal proceedings.
+During the three months ended June 30, 2023, no material events occurred with respect to our legal proceedings, except for the settlement with respect to an additional defendant in our litigation involving our Remote Power Patent (see Note I[4] to our unaudited condensed consolidated financial statements).